elizabethhart/github-api-service/README.md

 # GitHub API Service

-React application for consuming the [GitHub REST API](https://docs.github.com/en/free-pro-team@latest/rest)
+React application for consuming the [GitHub REST API](https://docs.github.com/en/free-pro-team@latest/rest).

+Use this application to search for public repositories on GitHub.
+The dashboard provides a brief overview of the repository and it's current issues.

+Future features may include:

+-   tracking issue resolution
+-   tracking contributors
+-   version releases
+-   recent pull requests
+-   posting new issues to a project

 ## Getting Started